open-runtimes/examples/python/generate-map/README.md

 }
 ```
 ## 📝 Environment Variables

+List of environment variables used by this cloud function:

+**MAPBOX_ACCESS_TOKEN** - Your Mapbox API key.

 ## 🚀 Deployment

 1. Clone this repository, and enter this function folder:
 ```
 $ git clone https://github.com/open-runtimes/examples.git && cd examples